 Back at the main site, we went through the Valor Museum, viewing memorabilia and learning even more about the causes and events of World War II in the Pacific.

 Inside the vessel, there are exhibits on certain aspects of the war.
-I felt the most impact by learning about the “Kamakazi” fighters in the Japanese military.
+I felt the most impact by learning about the “Kamakaze” fighters in the Japanese military.
 They even had letters from the pilots, and it was harrowing to read the letters written by these young men to their parents or finances, knowing they are going to die.

 All that took us over four hours.
 You can spend so much time at Pearl Harbor, and I’m so glad we did.
 It seems to me that I know so much more about the war in Europe than I know about the war in the Pacific, and I learned massive amounts while touring the museums.

-During our stay in Waikiki we had two fantastic dinners worth mentioning.
+During our stay in Waikiki, Oahu we had two fantastic dinners worth mentioning.
 Then we had dinner at Tiki’s, with a pretty decent view of the sunset and the Friday night fireworks show.
 (Boy, let me tell you, we were so spoiled back in Kemah with the amazing fireworks show put on by the Kemah Boardwalk and our fantastic view from our roof).
-Our last night, we had dinner at the Top of Waikiki restaurant, and afterwards we walked along the tiki-torch lit boardwalk and found the Pan Pacific Festival, where we watched dancers compete in a hula competition.
-Then, we went to Leonard’s for one last malasada.
+Our last night, we had dinner at the Top of Waikiki restaurant, which was a great view over the water.

-Then, we boarded our 2:50 am flight direct to Nadi.
+We boarded our 2:50 am flight direct to Nadi.
 Shockingly, we managed to fit everything into two large checked bags and two boxes (for big boat parts…).
 Each checked item ended up weighing almost exactly 23 kgs – the limit.
 As I described in a previous post, there’s only one flight a week direct to Nadi.
 Then from Nadi there are two flights a week to Vava’u, so we ended up spending two nights at a layover in Fiji.
 David worked on a video, and I read and wrote, mostly by the pool.
 We stayed at the Oasis Palms Resort, a short ride to the airport with a fantastic restaurant.
 And it was cheap!

 They also told us two of our checked bags would have to fly on standby – they would only get on if there was enough room.
 We opted to send the bags with most of our clothes standby and prioritize getting our boat parts to Tonga.
 Then, we had another issue.
-As I was going through security with my carry on bag, they told us we could not bring rope on the plane.
-I ran back, planning to check that bag only to find our standby bags were moving down the conveyor belt, so the staff helped me grab the bag and quickly swap out some items.
+As I was going through security with my carry on bag, they told us we could not bring the rope on the plane.
+I ran back, planning to check that bag only to find our standby bags were moving down the conveyor belt.
+The staff helped me grab the bag and quickly swap out some items.

 Whew!
-It was hectic and we made it to the gate with just enough time for breakfast and some duty free shopping before we boarded.
-It’s a good policy to always pick up liquor in duty free – in places like the South Pacific, you can save almost $100 a bottle.
+It was hectic and we made it to the gate with just enough time for breakfast and some duty-free shopping before we boarded.
+It’s a good policy to always pick up liquor in duty-free – in places like the South Pacific, you can save almost $100 a bottle.
 The gate attendant (the same lady who checked us in) told us there was room for our standby bags as we boarded.
 Yay!

 Our friend Kjell picked us up and took us to the dock.
 We were able to bum a lift out to the boat.
 Starry Horizons was floating happily on her mooring ball, very happy to see us!
 That afternoon we had no trouble picking up the boxes.
 As they were appropriately labeled for a yacht in transit and we had a receipt showing $0 value, we didn’t have to pay anything.
 More on the boat parts later…